myspc-development/art-test/docs/admin-guide.md

 to test and click **Create Pages**.
 You can then enable or disable the generated pages with a single click when verifying new features.

+### Copy Templates to Child Theme

+The **Copy Templates to Child Theme** button on the Settings page copies the default event templates from the plugin into your active child theme.
+After clicking it, the files appear under `templates/salient/` inside the child theme directory so you can customize them without modifying the plugin directly.

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.